mehdiManz/mehdiManz/README.md

 - Certificates in web development and JavaScript

 🌟 **Key Highlights**:
+- Demonstrated expertise in efficiently diagnosing and resolving hardware, software, and network issues, minimizing downtime.
+- Proficient in installing, configuring, and maintaining computer systems and peripheral devices.
+- A self-starter with high integrity, effective time management skills, and a proven ability to provide professional onsite technical service.
+- Proven ability to diffuse tense customer situations and project a professional outlook.
 - Versatile Full Stack Developer with expertise in various programming languages and frameworks
 - Dedicated to building user-friendly applications and websites

 🔍 **Interests & Background**:
-- Passion for exploring culinary arts and international trade
+- Passionate about exploring culinary arts and international trade
-- Effective team player with a knack for task management
+- An effective team player with a knack for task management and time efficiency
+- Committed to continuous learning and staying updated with the latest tech trends

 🔗 **Personal Portfolio**:
 - Check out my portfolio: [Mehdi's Portfolio](https://mehdimanz.github.io/My-Portfolio/#my-name)